We’ve all seen the guy (or gal) at the liquor store with the gut that just can’t be contained. (Maybe you are that person.)

 A beer belly is more than just an eyesore.
 It is actually linked to a variety of serious health problems.
 These are mostly the same health risks that are associated with severe obesity.
 They include:

 - Fatty Liver Disease

-There is a significant difference between gaining 100 pounds of lean muscle and 100 pounds of alcohol-induced belly fat.
+There is a significant difference between gaining 30 pounds of lean muscle and 30 pounds of alcohol-induced belly fat.
 One of them can help you live longer while the other is just going to slow you down in more ways than one.

-Different Types of Fat
+Beer Bellies and Different Types of Fat

 The first type of fat is known as subcutaneous fat.
-This is the fun, jiggly fat that sits just beneath the skin.
+This is the jiggly fat that sits just beneath the skin.
 It’s by far the most common type of fat we gain and some studies suggest that small amounts can actually have health benefits.
 The keyword there is “small amounts”.

 The second type of fat is called visceral fat.
 There is nothing cute or jiggly about visceral fat.
 It’s often referred to as “the dangerous fat” and for good reason.
 Visceral fat lives deeper within the body and wraps itself around our important organs.
 From the outside, a person may look thin and healthy, yet they can still have unhealthy amounts of visceral fat.